Near Nephi in Juab County, Utah — The American Mountains (Southwest)

 Erected 1987 by Daughters of Utah Pioneers.
 (Marker Number 434.)

 Marker series.
-Daughters of Utah Pioneers, and the Dominguez y Escalante Expedition marker series.
+This marker is included in the Daughters of Utah Pioneers, and the Dominguez y Escalante Expedition marker series.

 Categories. • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 12, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 288 times since then.
+This page has been viewed 329 times since then and 42 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 12, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.